openDGM/project_V/README.md

 # project_V
-This has been a small learning project of mine to study the Nodal Discontinous Galerking scheme to solve initial-boundary value problems.
+This has been a small learning project of mine to study the Nodal Discontinuous Galerking scheme to solve initial-boundary value problems.
 The implementation follows chapter 3 of the book
 Nodal Discontinuous Galerkin Methods Algorithms,